The White Arrivers

-Perhaps this is why I’ve been told Xanthi is known as the ‘Town of a Thousand Colours’?
+Perhaps this is why I’d been told Xanthi is known as the ‘Town of a Thousand Colours’?
 A kaleidoscope of colours, as well as a kaleidoscope of religions, nationalities, feelings of belonging…

 The villagers from the surrounding areas all descend from the mountains into the town, filling the cafes.
 Chatting, gossiping, spilling out of bakeries eating bougatsa pastries – the ‘Muslim Greeks’ here eat their bougatsa not with cream or cheese, as elsewhere, but with meat.

-The bazaar market traders are different from others in Greece too.
+The bazaar market traders were different from others in Greece too.

-Many are from the gypsy communities and they try their best to lure you into buying from them – unlike the usual proud Greek shop owner who will not stoop or demean themselves by trying to appeal to customers:
+Many were from the gypsy communities and they tried their best to lure you into buying from them – unlike the usual proud Greek shop owner who would not stoop or demean themselves by trying to appeal to customers:

-Here, the market merchants vie with each other to put on a kind of show to attract the customers’ attention.
-Turkish Delight handed out for free to bring you in.
-And, almost uniquely again in Greece, there are expressions of gratitude for buying from them.
+Here, the market merchants vied with each other to put on a kind of show to attract the customers’ attention.
+Turkish Delight was handed out for free to bring you in.
+And, almost uniquely again in Greece, there were expressions of gratitude for buying from them.
 “Agapi mou!” and “Omorfi!” hollered out from hundreds of stalls.

-I see one smiling stall owner tell a Romani gypsy girl – a girl in a dirty torn dress, with skin the colour of a deep varnished table and brittle, electric shock, blue-black hair – that she can take one of the Eastern sweets she’s selling for free.
+I saw one smiling stall owner tell a Romani gypsy girl – a girl in a dirty torn dress, with skin the colour of a deep varnished table and brittle, electric shock, blue-black hair – that she could take one of the Eastern sweets she’s selling for free.

-In a flash the girl has taken handfuls.
+In a flash the girl had taken handfuls.

-The gypsy girl, within milliseconds – quicker than it takes the human eye to see – has hidden the sweets in every single hiding place she has on her.
+The gypsy girl, within milliseconds – quicker than it took the human eye to see – had hidden the sweets in every single hiding place she had on her.

-The market holder races round to the front of her stall and starts emptying the girl’s every pocket, sweets falling out onto the floor from everywhere.
+The market holder raced round to the front of her stall and started emptying the girl’s every pocket, sweets falling out onto the floor from everywhere.

-The gypsy girl looks hurt.
-The market trader won’t even let her now take one sweet after the sly deception.
-The girl pulls a bruised, upset, disappointed face.
+The gypsy girl looked hurt.
+The market trader wouldn’t even let her now take one sweet after this sly deception.
+The girl pulled a bruised, upset, disappointed face.

-Then, as the trader goes back to her place behind the stall, the girl breaks into a broad beam and offers her friends sweets from a great towering stash of sweets she still had hidden somewhere.
+Then, as the trader went back to her place behind the stall, the girl broke into a broad beam and offered her friends sweets from a great towering stash of sweets she still had hidden somewhere.

-Cherub faced gypsy boys walk along, 7 or 8 years old, smoking long cigarettes, trying to look tough.
-One produces a catapult.
+Cherub faced gypsy boys walked along, 7 or 8 years old, smoking long cigarettes, trying to look tough.
+One produced a catapult.

 The Roma are, unlike the rest of Greece, Muslim here too.
-We follow them, as they meander past spice shops, silk shops, and shops selling football shirts – all Galatasaray or Fenerbahçe or Beşiktaş from the Turkish league, none of the usual Olympiacos or Panathinaikos – into the town.
+We followed them, as they meandered past spice shops, silk shops, and shops selling football shirts – all Galatasaray or Fenerbahçe or Beşiktaş from the Turkish league, none of the usual Olympiacos or Panathinaikos or PAOK Salonica – into the town.

-‘Filarakia’ grill house probably does the best kebabs and souvlakis in Xanthi.
+‘Filarakia’ grill house probably did the best kebabs and souvlakis in Xanthi.

-I order gyros, served with mustard – no tzatziki, as is the usual north Greece way.
-Rather sweetly the men in the gyradikas here always check first that you are ok to eat pork.
+I ordered gyros, served with mustard – no tzatziki, as is the usual north Greece way.
+Rather sweetly the man in the gyradikas checked first that I was ok to eat pork.

-And so we sit and watch the lively Saturday crowds pass.
+We sat and watched the lively Saturday crowds pass.